steven-mathew/articulat3-mirror/README.md

 ## Description About the Project

 An easy-to-use web application for 3D content creation from a user-given text prompt.
-It features a gallery of existing 3D creations that can be browsed for inspiration and a create page to easily generate any desired 3D graphic from text input: a great, open-sourced solution for content creators, video game developers, and designers to quickly grab customized 3D graphics for their products!
+It features a gallery of existing 3D creations that can be browsed for inspiration and a create page to easily generate any desired 3D graphic from text input.
+The product is a great, open-sourced solution for content creators, video game developers, and designers to quickly grab customized 3D graphics for their products.

 ## Key Features